lnaslund/CWA-Paper/data/README.md

 Release Date: December 2019

 We used the census data from 2010 and the estimated population estimates produced by the census for the following years.
-Data were downloaded on 26 August 2022 data are titled "census_population_estimates.csv"
+Data were downloaded on August 26, 2022 data are titled "census_population_estimates.csv"

 ### Land cover data
-Land cover data were obtained from the [National Land Cover Database](https://www.mrlc.gov/data) on DATE
+Land cover data were obtained from the [National Land Cover Database](https://www.mrlc.gov/data) on April 7, 2022.

 ### Feed and fertilizer data
-Feed and fertilizer data were obtained from the United States Department of Agriculture [Census of Agriculture](https://www.nass.usda.gov/AgCensus/) on DATE
+Feed and fertilizer data were obtained from the United States Department of Agriculture [Census of Agriculture](https://www.nass.usda.gov/AgCensus/) on April 7, 2022.

 # Derived Data
 All derived data are located in the `clean_data` folder